Proposed change of Millais Secondary from a single sex girls' school to a co-educational school consultation

 Children and Young People Services Scrutiny Committee

 The Children and Young People's Services Scrutiny Committee is responsible for the overview and scrutiny of the Cabinet portfolio area of Learning and Skills.
-You can watch the meeting live online via our webcasting website or watch the webcast in the webcast library after the meeting.
-The proposal to change the status of Millais school is to be scrutinised on 11th September at 10.30am.
-The Chair of the Committee is Councillor Paul Linehan.
-Home - West Sussex webcasts (public-i.tv)
+The proposal to change the status of Millais school was scrutinised on 11th September 2024.
+You can re-watch the meeting in the webcast library.
+The Chair of the Committee is Councillor John Dabell.
+Home - West Sussex webcasts (public-i.tv) (opens in new window)

 -----------------------------------